MarketMove was created to solve the main issues currently plaguing crypto:

 Nonetheless, the pros entail several, major disadvantages:

 - Security.
-When trading on CEXes, investors virtually give up custody over their assets.
+When trading on CEXes, holders virtually give up custody over their assets.
 As mentioned above, this makes CEXes prone to hacker attacks and therefore, theft.
 Centralization is also what puts the entire infrastructure at risk of downtime and malfunction during which users are unable to access their accounts.

 - Strict regulations.
 Because CEXes are legal entities they have to adhere to financial regulations.
 They are at risk of a government shutdown (which happened already in China, among others).
 There is always a possibility of regulators’ interference of various kinds.

 - Fewer listed tokens/coins.
-Investors who choose to trade on CEXes have to give up variety.
+Traders who choose to trade on CEXes have to give up variety.
 Since CEXes care about their reputation, they usually list tokens of a certain volume.
 This is a major disadvantage, as the biggest gains in the crypto market are usually made on newly launched cryptocurrencies.

 Decentralized Exchanges (DEX) are quickly becoming a popular way for crypto users to securely trade and exchange their digital assets without the need for a centralized platform.
 The idea is that trading happens directly between users (peer-to-peer) through an automated process.
 No third party is needed within this transaction, which eliminates the risk of fraud or third-party seizure.